michaelfester/docs/docs/guides/intermediate/conditions-filtering-and-visibility.md

 ### Current Row

-Depending on the screen you’re currently viewing, you’ll have access to the data for the current row.
+Depending on the screen you're currently viewing, you'll have access to the data for the current row.

 {% figure src="/docs/reference/conditions/conditions-filtering-and-visibility/current-row-view.png" caption="" /%}

 ### User Profile

-If you’ve configured a User Profile table for your project, the data related to the currently logged in user is available to use for conditions.
+If you've configured a User Profile table for your project, the data related to the currently logged in user is available to use for conditions.
 For example, you can filter a list so that it only displays information that is relevant to the logged in user based on a column in their user profile.

 {% figure src="/docs/reference/conditions/conditions-filtering-and-visibility/using-user-profile-values-for-conditions.png" caption="" /%}